Find Your Answers Here

 An allergy test alone is not enough to diagnose food allergy.
 Patients often self-diagnose or hope that a single test that will tell them exactly how to feel better.

-Some companies offer testing panels purporting to diagnose "food sensitivities" and claim removal of such foods improves a variety of symptoms.
+Some companies offer tests purporting to diagnose "food sensitivities" and claim removal of such foods improves a variety of symptoms.
 It is important to understand that this test has never been scientifically proven to be able to accomplish what it reports to do.
-Results are often inaccurate and cause needless lifestyle changes and worse, nutrition deficiencies.
+Results are often inaccurate and lead to overly restrictive dietary changes and worse, nutritional deficiencies.

 A thorough history and physical exam by a trained allergist is important to distinguish what is and is not an allergy.